Types

 URI

-kind of type describes a URI type.
+The uri kind of type describes a URI type.
 When used, extra checks are

 performed to ensure that the URI is valid.
-Supported schemes are file
+Supported schemes are file and

-.
-It supports one extra attribute: either
+http.
+It supports one extra attribute: either.
+The either attribute is a

 N-value array that defines the set of acceptable schemes: